-A mechanic’s lien is a legal document used by those that work in the construction industry to collect payment for unpaid labor, supplies, and/or equipment.
-Although the name might imply otherwise, it is not only for mechanics, but for any contractor that worked on residential or commercial property.
+A mechanic’s lien is a legal document used by those that work in the construction industry to collect payment for unpaid labor, supplies, or equipment.
+Although the name might imply otherwise, it is not for mechanics but for any contractor that worked on residential or commercial property.
 To make the lien official, it will need to be signed, notarized, and recorded with the county clerk in the county where the property is located.

 - New Hampshire